 What you need to do if you're organising an event

 Assuming you’ve already booked the room through Estates, and booked catering, put together your speaker and guest list, set up booking and payments, organised parking, there’s still a couple of tasks left.
-Please see to the below before you do any communications.

 Enter details and an image on the submit an event form before you send out an all staff or share details of your booking engine link e.g. Eventbrite.
 This page can link to a Facebook page or an Eventbrite page for example, but it's important it's the primary link that is shared.